-- c.
-Determine minimum weekly liquidity equal to 60 days operating cash outflows for the University. - d.
+- The Assistant Vice President for Treasury and Real Estate shall establish and implement procedures to: - a.
+Regularly monitor the University's cash flow forecasts. - Determine and maintain minimum daily liquidity equal to 30 days operating cash outflows for the University. - Determine minimum weekly liquidity equal to 60 days operating cash outflows for the University. - d.
 As applicable, determine overall liquidity sufficient to satisfy credit rating agency guidelines for any self-liquidity needs of the University's debt portfolio. - e.
 Maintain a contingency funding plan to address unanticipated market / liquidity events, with the objective of having ready access to cash to meet the University's operating cash flow needs at all times. - 2.
-The Chief Investment Officer shall establish and implement procedures to: - Invest General Pool funds, primarily within the Working Capital and Core portfolios, in a manner which satisfies minimum requirements for weekly liquidity and contingency funding needs. - b.
-Maintain appropriate reserves within the General Pool to mitigate drawdown risk based on the level of projected risk within the General Pool, modeled in consultation with the University's Investment Consultant, allowing the University to better manage through periods of market volatility. - F. Excluded Instruments The General Pool shall not be deemed to include, and the limitations contained herein shall not be deemed applicable to, any program-related funds, instruments, and assets not held primarily for investment such as interests governed by CRR 70.070, "Entrepreneurial Activity."
+The Chief Investment Officer shall establish and implement procedures to: - a.
+Invest General Pool funds, primarily within the Working Capital and Core portfolios, in a manner which satisfies minimum requirements for weekly liquidity and contingency funding needs.